Associate Professor

 Fredericton

-With his research group, Resolve, he has created Campus Paths, a tabletop university sim for career counselling and advising, and UNB History: In the Cards, a collaboration with UNB Archives and Special Collections.
-Resolve provides work-study and internship opportunities for students to study game design and develop important career competencies such as problem-solving, teamwork/collaboration and professionalism.
+With his research group, Resolve, he has created Campus Paths, a tabletop university sim for career counselling and advising, and Project AUDE: The UNB History Card Game, a collaboration with UNB Archives and Special Collections.
+Resolve explores how developments in modern tabletop game design can be used to create games for change while providing work-study and internship opportunities.
+Alongside Dr. Preston, UNB students study game design and graphic design and develop important career competencies such as problem-solving, teamwork/collaboration and professionalism.

-Currently serving as Director and Advisor for the Media Arts and Cultures program, Scott has also recently served as Department Chair (Culture and Media Studies, 2019 to 2022) and sat on the Steering Committee for Arts Academic Planning (2021 to 2023).
+Currently on sabbatical for the 2025-26 academic year, Scott has served as Director and Advisor for the Media Arts and Cultures program, Department Chair (Culture and Media Studies, 2019 to 2022) and sat on the Steering Committee for Arts Academic Planning (2021 to 2023).

 “The Bloody Brood: Canadian Horror Cinema, Past and Present”.
 The Oxford Handbook of Canadian Cinema.
 Will Straw and Janine Marchessault, Eds.
-Oxford University Press, 2019.
+(Published by Oxford University Press, 2019)